-where $\sum_{m=1}^M\p(m)=\sum_{m=1}^M\q(m)=1$, to assure that the genie responds with probability 1.
-As we can see, the probability of the genie generating a specific response depends on whether the true sample value is 1 or not.
-Additionally, we assume that $\zeta_t$ conditioned on $\{\xi_t=1\}$ or $\{\xi_t>1\}$ \textit{is statistically independent from any other past or future responses, relative ranks and sample values}.
+where $\sum_{m=1}^M\p(m)=\sum_{m=1}^M\q(m)=1$, to assure that the expert responds with probability 1.
+These probabilities are considered \textit{prior information known to us} and will aid us in making optimal use of the expert responses.
+As we can see, the probability of the expert generating a specific response depends on whether the true object value is 1 or not.
+Additionally, we assume that $\zeta_t$ \textit{is statistically independent of any other past or future responses, relative ranks and object values} and, as we can see from our model, only depends on $\xi_t$ being equal or greater than 1.
 It is clear that the random model is more general than its deterministic counterpart.
-Indeed we can emulate the deterministic case by simply selecting $M=2$ and $\p(1)=1,\p(2)=0,\q(1)=0,\q(2)=1$, where $\zeta_t=1$ corresponds to the response ``$\{\xi_t=1\}$'' and $\zeta_t=2$ to ``$\{\xi_t>1\}$'' with probability 1.
+Indeed we can emulate the deterministic case by simply selecting $M=2$ and $\p(1)=1,\p(2)=0,\q(1)=0,\q(2)=1$, with $\zeta_t=1$ corresponding to ``$\{\xi_t=1\}$'' and $\zeta_t=2$ to ``$\{\xi_t>1\}$'' with probability 1.

-In the case of deterministic responses it is clear that we gain no extra information by querying the genie more than once per sample (the genie simply repeats the same response).
-Motivated by this observation we adopt the same principle for the random response model as well, namely, \textit{we allow at most one query per sample}.
-Of course, we must point out that under the random response model, querying multiple times for the same sample makes perfect sense since the corresponding responses may be different.
-However, as mentioned, we do not adopt this possibility in our current analysis.
-We discuss this point in more detail in Remark\,\ref{rem:5} at the end of Section\,\ref{sec:3}.
+In the case of deterministic responses it is evident that we gain no extra information by querying the expert more than once per object (the expert simply repeats the same response).
+Motivated by this observation we adopt the same principle for the random response model as well, namely, \textit{we allow at most one query per object}.
+Of course, we must point out that under the random response model, querying multiple times for the same object makes perfect sense since the corresponding responses may be different.
+However, as mentioned, we do not allow this possibility in our current analysis.
+We discuss this point further in Remark\,\ref{rem:5} at the end of Section\,\ref{sec:3}.